How To Fix Being Late On The Forehand – 4 Effective Solutions

 Today, let’s talk about how to fix being late on the forehand.

-I’ve heard from many players who struggle with hitting their forehand late, and as result, they find it hard to get a lot of pop, penetration, or depth on their forehand.
+I’ve heard from many tennis players who struggle with hitting their forehand late, and as a result, they find it hard to get a lot of pop, penetration, or depth on their forehand.

 Tennis Forehand First Move

 My first tip for fixing your late forehand would be to focus on making your first move sooner.

 As soon as you recognize that the ball is coming to your forehand, make your first move by pulling the non-dominant arm across to create a nice shoulder turn.

 When you make your shoulder turn, you will take your off hand off of the racquet, and straighten the arm so that it is parallel to the baseline.
 This will help you create the proper spacing.
 If you set your racquet early, then you won’t be caught drawing your racquet back once the ball gets to you.

 This alone should prevent you from being late.
 And when you pull the off arm across the body, you will have a greater chance of avoiding being too close to the ball.